liangz0707/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Subsurface-Scattering.md

 To enable subsurface scattering in your [HDRP Asset](HDRP-Asset.html):

-* In the HDRP Asset’s Inspector window, in the __Render Pipeline Supported Features__ section, enable the __Subsurface Scattering__ checkbox .
+* In the HDRP Asset’s Inspector window, in the __Render Pipeline Supported Features__ section, enable the __Subsurface Scattering__ checkbox.

-* When you enable subsurface scattering, HDRP displays a __High Quality __ option to increase the sample count and reduce the amount of visual noise the blur pass can cause by undersampling.
+* When you enable subsurface scattering, HDRP displays a __High Quality__ option to increase the sample count and reduce the amount of visual noise the blur pass can cause by undersampling.
 This is about two and a half times more resource intensive as the default quality.

 * Within __HDRP Asset__, locate the __Default Frame Settings__.
 Under the __Lighting Settings__, enable __Subsurface Scattering__ and __Transmission__.